beyondszine/camerasdiscovery/README.md

 - [x] DiscoverCameras : discover cameras in your network.
 Supported scan types are Upnp, RTSP Port scan, Onvif.
 - [x] Probestream : Probe a stream by giving URL as parameter.  ffprobe response is returend as json giving details like
 - [x] Stream-ops : Pass a streamURL,
-  - [x] Save the file from stream locally.
+  - [x] Save the video file from stream locally.
-  - [ ] Save the file from stream on cloud.
+  - [ ] Save the video file from stream on cloud.
+  - [x] Get Image file from stream as Response.
+(One shot usage)
+  - [ ] Get Image Steam from given stream as Response.
+(BULK USAGE)
   - [ ] Restream the resource locally or on cloud.
   - [ ] Access the stream via websocket.
   - [ ] Access the stream on HLS.